Rivers Casino Philadelphia: History

 The 1300000 sqft casino complex is located on the 22 acre site of the former Jack Frost Sugar Refinery, hence the "SugarHouse" name; and on a site where a British Revolutionary Era fort was once located.
 Phase I, estimated at $550 million, includes a casino floor with 3,000 slot machines, and tables, along with a variety of retail and dining outlets.
 Future phases of the project include a 500-room hotel with health spa, a 30000 sqft event center, and expanded dining and retail facilities.

 It was estimated that SugarHouse Casino would generate in excess of $1 billion in gaming taxes to the Commonwealth of Pennsylvania and the City of Philadelphia over the first five years of operation.

-On April 15, 2008, the Pennsylvania Supreme Court convened in Philadelphia to determine if the City of Philadelphia had the right to lease the land where the casino was to be located.
-The city's Mayor Nutter revoked the SugarHouse license in January, and the city's lawyers claimed the city never had the authority to issue the license in the first place.
+On April 15, 2008, the Pennsylvania Supreme Court convened in Philadelphia to determine if the city had the right to lease the land where the casino was to be located.
+The city's Mayor Michael Nutter revoked the SugarHouse license in January, and the city's lawyers claimed the city never had the authority to issue the license in the first place.
 The owners of SugarHouse Casino argued that the city could not legally revoke a license to build on the riverbank.
-On August 22, 2008 the Supreme Court ruled that the permits were legal.
+On August 22, the Supreme Court ruled that the permits were legal.